mediumroast/mediumroast_js/README.md

 ## Welcome to Open Source Mediumroast for GitHub.
 Products organizations must build robust product plans from competitive and customer interactions everyone can see, use, and reference.
 Therefore, Mediumroast for GitHub intends to help Products oranizations construct an active interactions repository close to the action of development and issue management in GitHub.

+### Notices
+- A new version of the CLI is available and documentation is in progress.
+The major focus of this version is to add in Competitive Similarity Analysis, Interaction summarization and Interaction Proto-requirements discovery.
-**Notice:** You can review the [GitHub Page Version](https://mediumroast.github.io/mediumroast_js/) rather than the repository version of this documentation, but the screencasts of several of the CLI tutorials will not display.
+- You can review the [GitHub Page Version](https://mediumroast.github.io/mediumroast_js/) rather than the repository version of this documentation, but the screencasts of several of the CLI tutorials will not display.

 ## Installation and configuration
 Mediumroast for GitHub includes a [GitHub Application](https://github.com/apps/mediumroast-for-github), a Command Line Interface, and a Software Development Kit.
 The following steps show you how to install the App and the CLI with SDK.

 ### Preinstallation requirements
-1. A GitHub organization, please
+1. A GitHub organization
 2. Permissions in your GitHub organization to install a GitHub application.
 3. Access to a command line terminal on Linux or MacOS.
 4. [Node.js installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-installer-to-install-nodejs-and-npm), ideally globally for all users.